ansible/event-driven-ansible/CONTRIBUTING.md

 Every new feature should be tested and documented.
 New source plugins or source filters will be evaluated for inclusion in the collection and might be rejected.
 Please consider the option of creating a new collection for your plugins if it is not a good fit for this collection.

+## Cloning

+Due to ansible-test own requirements, you must clone the repository into a directory structure such `ansible_collections/ansible/eda`.
+This will allow ansible-test to test your code without having to install the collection.

 ## Pre-commit

 We recommend running pre-commit prior to submitting pull requests.
 A [pre-commit config](.pre-commit-config.yaml) file is included in this repository and the following steps will get you up and running with pre-commit quickly: